quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 where $||\mathbf{A}||$ and $||\mathbf{B}||$ are the $L^2$ (or Euclidean) norms of $\mathbf{A}$ and $\mathbf{B}$, respectively.
 The cosine distance metric has a number of favorable properties for comparing mutation spectra.
 Since cosine distance does not take the magnitude of vectors into account, it can be used to compare two spectra with unequal total mutation counts (even if those total counts are relatively small).
 Additionally, by calculating the cosine distance between mutation *spectra*, we avoid the need to perform separate comparisons of mutation counts at each individual $k$-mer mutation type.

-Similar to existing methods for quantitative trait locus mapping [@PMID:30591514], we use permutation tests to establish genome-wide cosine distance thresholds.
+Inspired by methods from QTL mapping [@PMID:7851788], we use permutation tests to establish genome-wide cosine distance thresholds.
 In each of $N$ permutation trials, we randomly shuffle the per-haplotype mutation data such that haplotype labels no longer correspond to the correct mutation counts.
 Using the shuffled mutation data, we perform a genome-wide distance scan as described above, and record the maximum distance observed at any locus.
 After $N$ permutations (usually 10,000), we compute the $1 - p$ percentile of the maximum distance distribution, and use that percentile value as a genome-wide significance threshold (for example, at $p = 0.05$).

 The inter-haplotype distance method was implemented in Python, and relies heavily on the following Python libraries: `numpy`, `pandas`, `matplotlib`, `scikit-learn`, `pandera`, `seaborn`, and `numba` [@doi:10.1038/s41586-020-2649-2;@doi:10.5281/zenodo.3509134;@doi:10.1109/MCSE.2007.55;@url:https://jmlr.csail.mit.edu/papers/v12/pedregosa11a.html;@doi:10.25080/Majora-342d178e-010;@doi:10.21105/joss.03021;@doi:10.1145/2833157.2833162].